Catford loop line: History

 The line was electrified with the other SECR urban routes on 12 July 1925 by the Southern Railway on its 660 DC third-rail system.

-As of 12 January 2015, Southeastern operates an hourly service from London Victoria to Dover Priory over the line; Denmark Hill is the only station on the line called at by this service.
+As of 12 January 2015, Southeastern operates an hourly service from London Victoria to Dover Priory over the line; Denmark Hill is the only station on the line called at by this service (apart from a small number of peak hour trains which also call at Crofton Park and Bellingham).
 All other services originate from London Blackfriars and Thameslink Core and call at all stations.

 Services

 The service in June 2022 is: